peeter-tomberg/php-events/README.md

 $class->trigger("hello", "Peeter");
 </pre>

 This also supports priority and stopping event propagation.
-By default, all events are triggered in the order they are binded.
+By default, all events are triggered in the order they are bound.
 You can change that by assiging a priority to an event, and returning false to stop propagation.

 <pre>